prodmodfour/avengers_campaign_player_wiki/backgrounds/the_balanced_one/chaos_abilities.md

 * +10 Movement Speed
 ## 2 Points
 ### Discordant Growl
-* As a bonus action, reduce the next saving throw that an enemy within 60 ft that can hear you makes by 1d4.
+* As a bonus action, choose one creature within 60 feet of you that can hear you.
+The next saving throw that creature makes before the start of your next turn is reduced by 1d4.
 ## 3 Points
 ### Lone Wolf
 * At the start of each round, add 1d4 to your initiative score.